 - Oxygen Therapy

 - Proper Remediation Procedures for Remediation of Home and Belongings

 - Immune Modulation Created from Your Own T Lymphocytes (ALF)

 - Creation of an Environment Accommodating to Your Sensitivities

 - Gamma Globulin Injections

-Let the Environmental Health Center-Dallas assist you on your road to recovery from mold and mycotoxin exposure.
+Let the Environmental Health Center-Dallas assist you on your road to recovery from mold and mycotoxin exposure with possible mold toxicity.
 The correct choice is the multifaceted approach of a proven professional.

-To enable you to better understand mold and mycotoxins the Environmental Health Center-Dallas is offering the following information to you.
-One article is “Mitogenic effects of mycotoxins on T 4 lymphocytes, and a small book entitled Fungus, Mold and Mycotoxins is also available.
+To enable you to better understand mold and mycotoxins and mold toxicity, the Environmental Health Center-Dallas is offering the following information to you.
+One article is “Mitogenic Effects of Mycotoxins on T 4 Lymphocytes.
+A small book entitled Fungus, Mold and Mycotoxins is also available.
 To order, please contact the American Environmental Health Foundation at 1-800-428-2343 or 214-361-9515.